renevoorburg/imageserver/README.md

 The `try_files` directive will return the image from disk, and only when it is not there, `controller.php` is called.

 The controller uses the configuration in `config/imageserver.json`.
-The controller wil process the image and serve it, and depending on `cachePattern` as defined in `config/imageserver.json`, the result will be written to disk.
+The controller wil process the image and serve it, and depending on `cachePattern` as defined in `config/imageserver.json`, the result will be written to subdirectory of the webroot.
+For example, request `https://server.com/size/h800/path/to/image.jpg` will write a file `image.jp` in directory structure `size/h800/path/to/`, in the webroot.
+The file `image.jpg` is obtained from `auto/path/to/`.
+So use `auto` as the mount point for your image storage.

+Run imageserver using docker using the settings in `docker-compose.yml` with `docker-compose up -d imageserver-dev`.